TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

 Partly, people in Haskell just don't use arrays very much.
 They would look odd in an API.
 People use a large set of sequential data types like lists, sequences, text, bytestrings, vectors, REPA...
 Chances are they would have to convert whatever they have to an array to use our function.

 And how would they convert it?
 They'd probably go through an intermediate list!
-Just like us, they'd actually construct the array with something like `Array.listArray`.
+Just like us, they'd actually construct the array with `array` or `listArray`, which take lists as arguments.
 This seems wasteful in the same way: why create an intermediate list just to turn it into an array?

-The real insight is that lists in Haskell are lazy and really behave more like loops than data structures.
-The list never has to completely exist in memory: just like with the `fibs` example, we only evaluate the list items as we need them, and the GC can collect old elements as soon as we're done with them.
+The real insight is that lists in Haskell are lazy and often behave more like loops than data structures.
+The list never has to completely exist in memory: just like with the original `fibs` example, we only evaluate the list items as we need them, and the GC can collect old elements as soon as we're done with them.

 So if we start with a `Sequence`, convert it to a list and feed that list into `Array.listArray`, we actually just get a loop that traverses the sequence and *safely* constructs the array.
-We can think of a list argument like this as a hole where you can plug in a loop rather than a normal argument.
+We can think of a list argument as a hole where you can plug in a loop rather than a normal argument.

-With this in mind, our signature `Eq a => [a] -> [a] -> Distance` is ultimately the most general way to write this function: it accepts two *traversals* of some data structure and just diffs those by internally writing the traversal to a string.
+With this in mind, our signature `Eq a => [a] -> [a] -> Distance` is ultimately the most general way to write this function: it accepts two *traversals* of some data structure and just diffs those by internally writing the traversal to an array.
 The lists function like iterators, except they're also first-class data structures that we can pattern-match and manipulate however we like.

 [wf-algorithm]: http://en.wikipedia.org/wiki/Edit_distance#Basic_algorithm

 </div>
 <div class="content">

-With all this in mind, we have a very general technique for writing dynamic programming problems.
+We now have a very general technique for writing dynamic programming problems.
 We take our recursive algorithm and:

   1. add an array at the same scope level as the recursive function
   2. define each array element as just a call back into the function with the appropriate index